What is Neurological Physical Therapy and Why is it Helpful?

 Commonly asked questions

-The most effective neurological physical therapy techniques include gait training for walking improvement, balance and coordination exercises to enhance stability, strength, and flexibility training for muscle health, neuromuscular re-education for better muscle control, Functional Electrical Stimulation (FES) for muscle activation, and cognitive and sensory exercises to improve brain function and sensory integration.
+The most effective neurologic physical therapy techniques include gait training for walking improvement, balance and coordination exercises to enhance stability, strength, and flexibility training for muscle health, neuromuscular re-education for better muscle control, Functional Electrical Stimulation (FES) for muscle activation, and cognitive and sensory exercises to improve brain function and sensory integration.

 Patients can practice effective exercises anywhere, such as stretching and range-of-motion exercises for flexibility, standing on one foot or heel-to-toe walking for balance, simple strength-building activities using body weight or resistance bands, and coordination tasks like hand-eye exercises to improve motor skills.